jam7/simple-github-release/README.md

 It is possible to upload multiple files at once.
 It is not possible to overwrite files uploaded, so need to remove them from web interface.

 ## License
-Copyright 2017 Kazushi (Jam) Marukawa.
+@ 2017 Kazushi (Jam) Marukawa.
+All rights reserved.

 This project including all of its source files is released under the terms of [GNU General Public License (version 3 or later)](http://www.gnu.org/licenses/gpl.txt)